COGS108/Overview/COGS108-Syllabus.md

 ### Lecture Quizzes

 At the end of each Friday, a quiz with ~10 questions will be released, covering the material from lecture that week.
-The quiz will be due the following Monday.
-For example, the first quiz will be released Friday of week 1, covering week 1 material, and will be due the Monday at 11:59 PM of week 2.
+The quiz will be due the following Friday.
+For example, the first quiz will be released Friday of week 1, covering week 1 material, and will be due the Friday at 11:59 PM of week 2.
 Each question is worth ~0.1 points and you will have a single, timed (15 min) attempt to complete. *There are no late extensions on quizzes*, but your lowest quiz score will be dropped.

 ---